 |Less risk of leaks and no inserting||Harder to dispose|

-Our survey found that quality, value for money and absorbency were the most important factors of consideration for consumers.
+Our survey found that quality, absorbency and value for money were the most important factors of consideration for consumers.
 There isn’t much else to it, although demand for eco-friendly sanitary products is on the rise which suggests sustainability is also important.
 But to keep it simple, you want to find tampons or pads that are: